trojanosall/pallida-basic-retake-exam/cs.md

 ###  What is inheritance?
 When would you use it?
 [2p]
 #### Your answer:
 [We use inherintance wit related to class in C#.
 The inheritance provide us possibility to determine a class in terms of another class.
 It makes easier to create and maintain the program.
-The inheritance also gives an opportunity to reuse the code functionality and speeds up implementation time.]
+The inheritance also gives an opportunity to reuse the code functionality and speeds up implementation time.Inheritance is important base of object-oriented programming.
+We separate two group: Base calss - the class whose members are inherited, Derived class: that inherits from base class.
+We use inheritance when we wants to use some part of the base class in the derived class.]

 ### Name each building block of a method!
 [2p]